vectorgrp/ci-siltest-demo/README.md

 The virtual ECU is built using Vector [vVIRTUALtarget](https://www.vector.com/int/en/products/products-a-z/software/vvirtualtarget/).
 The ECU is executed as part of a remaining bus simulation environment using Vector CANoe4SW SE.
 In this simulation environment the system test cases that are authored in a YAML-based format and implemented using CAPL can then be executed.
-These test cases can be efficiently created and managed through our complimentary VSCode plugin, more info can be found [here](https://marketplace.visualstudio.com/items?itemName=VectorGroup.test-unit)
+These test cases can be efficiently created and managed through our [`Vector Test Unit` VSCode plugin](https://marketplace.visualstudio.com/items?itemName=VectorGroup.test-unit).

 For an ideal integration into the development workflow, the test workflow as depicted below is set up to run automatically whenever a pull request is opened on the repository.
 Pull requests may contain changes to the ECU source code, the ECU BSW configuration, the test cases, and the simulation setup.